andre-vauvelle/doctor-signature/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── experiments        <- python experiment files for running on cluser │
+    ├── experiments        <- python experiment files for running on cluser, includes hyperparameter bounds for each model type
+    │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │